aces/Loris/docs/API/InstrumentFormat.md

 `Options.Regex`: Optional, a regex that the data entered must conform to.
 If not
                entered, no rules are enforced.

-`Options.SupressNotAnswered`: If false, there MUST be some way for the user to specify
+`Options.RequireResponse`: If true, there MUST be some way for the user to specify
               that the question is not answered, regardless of other rules.
-If true, the not answered option is supressed.
+If false, the not answered option is supressed.
-              Default: false
+              Default: true